Kusotare/JAS-Haunted-Castle-PvP/README.txt

 Add or merge the contents into the respective files...
 These follow the same step order from Bhaalshad's

-  1) To spawn the castle add "Haunted_JAS.json" to your custom folder and add "custom/Haunted_JAS.json" to the cfggameplay.json
+  1) To spawn the castle add "Haunted_JAS.json" to your custom folder and add "custom/Haunted_JAS.json" to the static object spawner array in cfggameplay.json
       -I adjusted the heights of the buildings and got rid of the front gate... so nobody gets out.

   2) To have the new buildings spawn loot:
      -Merge the contents of the mapgrouppos.xml here with the server's. (lets the game know these are loot spots) -Merge the contents of the mapgroupproto.xml here with the server's (lets the game know the loot spawn points within the buildings)

-  3) Load/merge the zombie files from Bhaalshad's -Modify "ZmbM_SkaterYoung_Blue" in cfgspawnabletypes.xml
+  3) Load/merge the remaining zombie files from Bhaalshad's -Modify "ZmbM_SkaterYoung_Blue" in cfgspawnabletypes.xml

         <type name="ZmbM_SkaterYoung_Blue">